 I slid my chair back and stood up; he extended his arm, and we shook hands.

 “Nice meetin’ ya, kid,” he said.
 “And, thanks for the beer.”

 As he turned to leave, I called after him,

 He turned his head back toward me and touched his hat; a final goodbye.

 There were so many questions that I’d never have answers to.
 I felt like I had my book taken away before I had reached the end of the novel.

 The clock above the bar said 5:00 pm.
 The afternoon had passed quickly.
-I was about to go and wake up Bobby when he walked into the bar.
+I was about to go and wake up Rick when he walked into the bar.

 “Man!
 I’m hungry,” he said, glancing at the nearly empty beer glass in front of me.
 “What’ve you been up to?”

 We still had several hours before dad was expected.
 We ordered a light snack, and while we ate, I shared my afternoon experience with Jackson Cantrell and the unfinished story.
-But for some strange reason, the supply of beer ceased.
-Bobby had really missed a great afternoon.
+But for some reason, the supply of beer ceased.

 Rick had missed an amazing and memorable afternoon.